Instant Pot Whole Chicken

 stuffed whole chicken.

 Step 1- Stuff and season.
-Stuff the chicken cavity the herbs and lemon.
+Stuff the chicken cavity with the herbs and lemon.
 Season the chicken with salt, pepper, and olive oil.
 Mix the remaining spices and season the exterior of the chicken.

 seasoned whole chicken.